DEFRA/fcp-defra-id-example/README.md

 This token is used to retrieve user information and permissions from Siti Agri.

 > Within this example, the data is mocked.
-In a real-world scenario, the data would be retrieved from Siti Agri via KITS/Version 1 APIs.
+In a real-world scenario, the data would be retrieved from Siti Agri via Crown Hosting APIs.

 Once the user is authenticated, the application creates a session cookie.
 This cookie is used to manage the user's session and is used to authenticate the user on subsequent requests.